Fatbike: Products

 Surly Bikes released the Pugsley frame in 2005 and began producing Large Marge 65 mm rims and Endomorph 3.8 in tires in 2006.
 The Pugsley frame, rim, and tire offering made fatbikes commercially available in local bike shops worldwide.
 The Pugsley bikes also featured the offset wheel and frame build.
 Fatback Bikes came online in 2007 adding the carbon Corvus fatbike.
 Another Alaskan brand 9:zero:7 joined in 2010 also offering a carbon fatbike.
 Other bike manufacturers have also entered the fatbike market recently including Trek, with the Farley, Salsa with the Beargrease and Mukluk, and Specialized with the Fatboy and On=One with the Fatty.
 Others followed since 2014 Rocky Mountain, Felt, Kona, Pivot and many more.
 Since 2014, Dorel Sports has utilized their Mongoose brand to make fatbikes even more accessible to the general public, with models such as the Beast, Dolomite, Hitch, and Malus selling for around $250, considerably less than their higher-priced predecessors.
+Until approximately 2012, the TommiSea company of Virginia Beach built fat bikes for use on beach sand.